SpdRcr911/Simple/README.md

 # Simple

-This project is intended to demonstrat some of the latest development practices.
+This project is intended to demonstrate some of the latest development practices.